Genital Warts

 Warts are growths on the skin caused by the human papillomavirus (HPV), a common sexually transmitted infection (STI).

+HPV is extremely prevalent—over 42 million Americans currently have disease-causing HPV types, with approximately 13 million new infections occurring each year in the United States.
+The good news is that 9 out of 10 HPV infections resolve naturally within two years.
 There are different strains of HPV, some of which cause warts on the genitals, anus, or surrounding areas, while others can cause warts on different parts of the body.
-HPV is very common, and while most people infected with the virus do not develop warts, some strains can lead to the formation of genital warts or even certain types of cancers.
+While most people infected with the virus do not develop warts, some strains can lead to the formation of genital warts or even certain types of cancers.

 HPV often does not cause any noticeable symptoms, which means many people can have the virus without knowing it.
 When warts do appear, they can vary in appearance and may develop weeks or even months after exposure to HPV.